-The combined use of the bacteriocins in a consortium for the treatment of isolated bacteria in sterile abattoir water showed higher reduction in bacterial counts.
+The combined use of the bacteriocins in a consortium for the treatment of isolated bacteria in sterile abattoir water showed a higher reduction in bacterial counts.
 There was a difference of 3.30 log cycles in Enterobacter aerogenes counts between the time of addition of the bacteriocin consortium (after 4 hours of incubation) and after 6 hours of incubation.
 After 4 hours of incubation the count was 5.31 cfu/ml (log10) while after 6 hours the count was 2.01 cfu/ml (log10).
 There was a difference of 3.35 log cycles in Escherichia coli counts between the time of addition of the bacteriocin consortium (after 4 hours of incubation) and after 6 hours of incubation.
 After 4 hours of incubation the count was 5.51 cfu/ml (log10) while after 6 hours the count was 2.16 cfu/ml (log10).
 There was a difference of 3.70 log cycles in Staphylococcus aureus counts between the time of addition of the bacteriocin consortium (after 4 hours of incubation) and after 6 hours of incubation.
 After 4 hours of incubation the count was 5.95 cfu/ml (log10) while after 6 hours the count was 2.25 cfu/ml (log10).
 These results are shown in figures

 Figure 2.
 Treatment of Escherichia coli by Lactobacillus plantarum bacteriocin in Abattoir wastewater